opentoonz/opentoonz_docs/source/interface_overview.rst

 |UI_recordaudio|

-The record audio window, lets you record a live audio source, listen to it, and insert it into a new column of the xsheet.
+The record audio window, lets you record a live audio source, listen to it, and insert it into a new audio column of the xsheet.
-The insertion point will be located at the right of the selected column cell, and starting at the selected cell frame.
+The insertion point will be located at the right of the selected cell column, and starting at the selected cell frame.

 .. note:: Currently, this window cannot be docked to form part of a room, like the other ones in the Windows menu.
 Instead it must be opened as a floating window, when needed.